 (see https://link.springer.com/chapter/10.1007/978-3-319-42321-0_23 and https://dl.acm.org/doi/abs/10.1145/3025453.3026010 for broader academic discussion of the problem and case specific solutions)

 Interhaptics solves this problem in a general manner.
 We included a model of the human motor behavior and haptics perception within the Interhaptics Engine, and we use this model to hyper sample the human position and give a stable haptics perception for spatial and time-based haptics.

 This allows Interhaptics to create a perceptually accurate haptics rendering, far above the ability of the tracking system to acquire the position.
 The method works because we considered touch perception and the limit of human motor behavior within the rendering algorithm.

 One of the issues while deploying your 3D application is how to manage the different inputs and outputs on various platforms.
 There are several kinds of inputs: Hands, controllers, joypads, buttons, or even touch screens for an AR application.
 Fundamentally, these interfaces do the same job during interactions: define an input, execute a spatial transformation, and meet an ending condition.

-While being in larger numbers compared with 2D gestures such as drag and drop, or pinch and zoom, 3D interactions can be categorized in pre-set of useful spatial transformation for human Human-Machine Interaction.
+While being in larger numbers compared with 2D gestures such as drag and drop, or pinch and zoom, 3D interactions can be categorized in a pre-set of useful spatial transformation for Human-Machine Interaction.
 We categorized a large set of 3D interaction primitives covering much of the hand and finger input used in today's 3D applications.
-We encoded their behavior within the Interhaptics engine for a faster development process.
+We encoded their behavior within the Interhaptics Engine for a faster development process.

 |Free Movement||The object moves freely in rotation and position.||Useful for most common object that you will grab or pinch in the environment (tool, components, pen, mug, etc.)|